IndiMathBench: Autoformalizing Mathematical Reasoning Problems with a Human Touch

 We conduct a limited controlled study with a single annotator to evaluate the impact of LLM-generated candidates and group comparison summaries on informal to formal annotation efficiency for our case.
 The study compares three workflow settings: \begin{enumerate}[left=0pt, itemsep=0em] \item \textbf{Full System} provides candidate generations, automated summary notes, and a human-in-the-loop dashboard.
 This is our proposed system. \item \textbf{Masked Candidates} provides the dashboard with all candidate generations, but model identities are hidden and no summary notes are provided, simulating how much help multiple formalizations can give even without having an LLM group critique parts over a manual workflow. \item \textbf{Manual Formalization} provides no LLM-generated content a-priori. \end{enumerate}

 We recruited a Lean formalization expert to formalize three sets of 12 RMO problems each (one set from each of three consecutive years, for a total of 36 problems).
 This design ensures consistent question styles within each set while providing coverage across problems with similar difficulty.

-The single annotator formalized three sets across each workflow setting, and is allowed full internet and any AI Assistant access throughout every setting.
+The single annotator formalized three sets across each workflow setting, and is allowed full internet and any AI assistant access throughout every setting.
 We record the total time spent and the number of problems successfully formalized for comparison.
 All 36 formalizations were independently double-checked by a second annotator and verified to be correct.
 We present this as a representative mini-study, while acknowledging a potential source of bias arising from the same annotator participating across all three workflows.
 This observation is preliminary and not tested for statistical significance.